Ilyos-creater/Ilyas/README.md

 ## Recent Blog Posts
-I also document my whole journey on Social Media and (soon) in my blog.
+I also document my whole journey on Social Media and in my own tech blog.
+My Blog: <a> https://medium.com/@ilyas-Dev-Ops </a>